Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Examples of semiorthogonal decompositions obtained from Theorem

 Thus, we obtain that the pair $(H(f)\setminus \{0\},S_n)$ satisfies (MSOD).
-It remains to use Lemma \ref{passing-to-quot-lem} to pass to quotients by $\G_m$. \end{proof}
+It remains to use Lemma \ref{passing-to-quot-lem} to pass to the quotients by $\G_m$. \end{proof}

-The semiorthogonal decomposition given by Theorem \ref{Sn-inv-hyper-thm} is usually not motivic, since its pieces are derived categories of some quotient stacks.
-The biggest piece of the semiorthogonal decomposition of \(\mathcal{D}[\P H(f)/S_{n}]\) corresponds to the partition $\la=(1)^n$ and is the image of the pull-back functor with respect to the natural morphism of stacks
+The semiorthogonal decomposition given by Theorem \ref{Sn-inv-hyper-thm} is usually not motivic since its components are derived categories of some quotient stacks.
+The biggest component of the semiorthogonal decomposition of \(\mathcal{D}([\P H(f)/S_{n}])\) corresponds to the partition $\la=(1^n)$ and is the image of the pull-back functor with respect to the natural morphism of stacks